Scott Ritter: Documentary

+Ritter said that there was no quid pro quo with Al-Khafaji and he told Al-Khafaji the financing "can have no connection to the Iraqi government".
+Ritter was asked "how he would characterize anyone suggesting that Mr. Khafaji was offering allocations in [his] name", he replied: "I'd say that person's a __ liar... and tell him to come over here so I can kick his _."

+Other views and commentary

 U.S. policy toward Iran

-On February 6, 2006, in the James A. Little Theater in Santa Fe, Ritter stated about a U.S. war with Iran: "We just don't know when, but it's going to happen," and said that after the U.N. security Council will have found no evidence of WMD, then Under Secretary of State John Bolton "will deliver a speech that has already been written.
+On February 6, 2006, in the James A. Little Theater in Santa Fe, New Mexico, Ritter talked about a U.S. war with Iran: "We just don't know when, but it's going to happen," and said that after the U.N.
+Security Council will have found no evidence of WMD, then Under Secretary of State John Bolton "will deliver a speech that has already been written.
 It says America cannot allow Iran to threaten the United States and we must unilaterally defend ourselves." and continued "How do I know this?
 I've talked to Bolton's speechwriter".

 Ritter's book Target Iran: The Truth About the White House's Plans for Regime Change was published in 2006.
 Nathan Guttman in his review for The Forward said Ritter accused the "pro-Israel lobby of dual loyalty and 'outright espionage'".
 Ritter said that Israel was pushing the Bush administration into war with Iran.
 He accused the pro-Israel lobby of invoking the Holocaust and of making false claims of antisemitism.
 Ritter told The Forward "at the end of the day, I would like to believe that most of American Jews will side with America."